Welcome International Customers

 We're excited to share our jewelry collection with you!

 Just choose your country and currency to personalize your shopping experience.

 Rhodonite comes from the Greek word "rhodon" meaning rosy.
-Rhodonite's deep pink to mauve coloring is oftentimes intermixed with black and grey flecks that add to the stone's natural beauty.
+Rhodonite's deep pink to mauve coloring is oftentimes intermixed with black and gray flecks that add to the stone's natural beauty.

 Rhodonite jewelry has been popular in Russia for centuries.
 The mineral, found in the Ural region, was one of the favorite gemstones of Russian nobility.
 A whole slab of rhodonite was used to create an elaborate tomb for the wife of Czar Alexander II.
 The tomb, polished by hand and taking 16 years to complete, was installed at the Peter-and-Paul Cathedral in St. Petersburg in 1906.
 Rhodonite was also a cherished gift at royal czarist weddings and was used in the decorating of the Imperial Easter Eggs created by the House of Faberge.